 If there is any question, an x-ray can detect and identify any metal objects.
 Metal objects used in orthopedic surgery generally pose no risk during MRI.
 However, a recently placed artificial joint may require the use of a different imaging exam.

 Tell the technologist or radiologist about any shrapnel, bullets, or other metal that may be in your body.
 Foreign bodies near and especially lodged in the eyes are very important because they may move or heat up during the scan and cause blindness.
 Dyes used in tattoos may contain iron and could heat up during an MRI scan.
 This is rare.
 Tooth fillings, braces, eyeshadows and other cosmetics usually are not affected by the magnetic field.
 However, they may distort images of the facial area or brain.
 Tell the radiologist about them.

 Anyone accompanying a patient into the exam room must also be screened for metal objects and implanted devices.

 What does the equipment look like?

-Some facilities use smaller extremity scanners to image the joints of the upper or lower extremities.
-With this type of system, you may recline or sit next to the MRI unit, while only the body part of interest is placed inside the cylinder or bore of the machine.
-Although these are smaller systems, they produce high quality images due to the unit's powerful magnet.
+Some facilities use smaller extremity scanners to image the joints of the arms or legs.
+With this type of system, you may recline or sit next to the MRI unit, while only the body part being scanned is placed inside the machine.
+Although these are smaller systems, they usually produce high quality images due to the unit's powerful magnet.